-Ms. Mo Yin Mok, aged 62, is the Senior Vice President - Human Resources of the Company, a position she has held since January 2017.
+Ms. Mo Yin Mok, aged 63, is the Senior Vice President - Human Resources of the Company, a position she has held since January 2017.
 Ms. Mok is responsible for overseeing and leading the human resources function of the Company.
 She joined Wynn Macau in June 2008 as Vice President - Human Resources and was promoted as Wynn Macau Senior Vice President - Human Resources in June 2014.
 Ms. Mok has an extensive 30-year background in hospitality and human resources, primarily in the luxury hotel sector at The Regent Four Seasons Hong Kong and The Peninsula Hong Kong.
 Prior to joining the Group, she led The Peninsula Group's worldwide human resources team and, in her position, supported eight Peninsula hotels with more than 5,000 staff, and supported human resources activities for the opening of The Peninsula Tokyo.
 Ms. Mok also served as the Director of Rooms Division at The Peninsula Hong Kong with responsibility for front office, housekeeping, security and spa departments.
-Ms. Mok currently serves on the Faculty of Business Administration Advisory Board of the University of Macau, the Bachelor of Business Administration in Gaming and Recreation Management Program Advisory Board of the Macau Polytechnic Institute and the Training and Development Committee of the Macau Productivity and Technology Transfer Centre.
+Ms. Mok currently serves on the Faculty of Business Administration Advisory Board of the University of Macau and the Training and Development Committee of the Macau Productivity and Technology Transfer Centre.